csci344/spring2023/pages/_assignments/tutorial11.md

 ## What to turn in

-Please submit your `views/post.py` file to Moodle.
-* If you relied on any other helper functions / methods in any other python file, include those as well.
-* If you worked with a partner, list your partner.
+Please submit a link to your GitHub repository to the Moodle.
+The repository should include your hw07 folder, which should include the code that you wrote for `views/posts.py`.